Crafters

 Encouraging and supporting local residents to use their crafting and creative skills for local good causes.

-A key ambition of Community Crafters is to reduce levels of local isolation and loneliness through community-based crafting activities that enable people across all generations to get creative together, whether at home, in groups or at specially organised events.
+Community Crafters is all about increasing happiness and reducing levels of isolation and loneliness through community-based crafting activities that encourage people of all ages to get creative together, whether at home, in groups or at specially organised events.

-For more information about Community Crafters and how to get involved, contact Katy Pascoe at the ICA office on 01305 823789 (opening hours – 10am to 2pm, Monday to Friday), message us via Facebook or contact us here.
+The photographs below provides a colourful and happy snapshot of its successes to date.
+Find out more on our Community Crafters Facebook group, contact Katy Pascoe at the ICA office on 01305 823789 (opening hours – 10am to 2pm, Monday to Friday), message us via Facebook or contact us here.

 LATEST PROJECT